VelanderA/Thesis-2025/README.md

 ## 📈 Use Cases

 This approach enables:
-- Safer and more controllable text generation.
+- More controllable text generation.
-- Transparent and interpretable fine-tuning.
 - Modular composition of model behaviors.
 - Custom language model outputs aligned with user intent.